Sun TV (India): History

 Sun TV is the flagship channel of Sun TV Network which started on the Tamil New Year, 14 April 1993.

-It started off with a four and a half hour programming per day on a time sharing agreement with ATN.
-However, in January 1997 it became 24 hours programming channel.
+It started off with a four and a half hour programming per day on a time sharing agreement with ATN, India's first independent television channel, having rejected a proposal for an afternoon slot on Zee TV.
+In January 1997, it started 24-hour broadcasts.